Mateocassidy/Meal-Planner-Project/README.md

 ## Usage

-A website created to calculate your BMI and find meal plans to make sure youre hitting those calories/macros according to your BMI!
+A website created to calculate your calories and find meal plans to make sure youre hitting those calories!
+To calculate how many calories you need, click on the profile icon and add info.
+Then search for meals to help you hit those goals!

 ![home-page](./Assets/Images/Screenshot5.png?raw=true "The Home Page")
 ![meal-search](./Assets/Images/Screenshot2.png?raw=true "The Meal Search")